Files

 Run the workspace and notice that there are no disjoint features from the SpatialFilter_2; this indicates that the topology was corrected.

 If we enable the Topology Inspector bookmark and rerun the workspace, we can see exactly where the topology was corrected.
-In the screenshot below, the brown thick line is the corrected topology, and the blue line is the topology with errors.
+In the screenshot below, the brown, thick line shows the corrected topology, and the blue line shows the topology with errors.

 Data Attribution